AndrewElaryan/ICAtoVetaConversion/README.md

     `python createFile.py`

-1. The final output will be held in &quot;converted\_output.csv&quot;
+1. The final output will be held in "converted_output.csv"

 ## Importing into Veta

-If this is the first file in a project, then simply open the &quot;converted\_output.csv&quot; with Veta.
+If this is the first file in a project, then simply open the "converted_output.csv" with Veta.

-If this is not the first file, then click on add new data file and us &quot;converted\_output.csv&quot; as the new file.
+If this is not the first file, then click on add new data file and us "converted_output.csv" as the new file.